shawnoster/whiskeyandcode/content/posts/antsle-nano-home-assistant.md

 ## Software - InfluxDb

-By default HA logs all it's data to a Postgres database.
+By default HA logs all it's data to a SQLite database.
 Given the way writes can thrash a SD card it's best to redirect all the data HA generates to something else.
 There can be more than one "some place" as well.
 A common setup is to log to MariaDb for persistance and InfluxDb for time-series based logging and activity.

 There are **a lot** of great articles out there on InfluxDb and I won't dilute the knowledge pool with my hacked together summary.
-One thing I did have trouble finding was setting up InfluxDb 2.0 for use with Home Assitant, all while running it on my Nano.
+One thing I did have trouble finding was setting up InfluxDb 2.0 for use with Home Assistant, all while running it on my Nano.

 Docker again to the rescue: